Dizotoff/buy-me-pizza/README.md

 ## Getting Started

-First, create an free instance of Supabase project, open the Supabase SQL console and copy paste `db.sql` file from the project root.
-Copy paste .env.example file to .env and plug the environment keys which are exposed in project settings in Supabase.
+First, create a free instance of Supabase project, open the Supabase SQL console and execute `db.sql` file from the project root there.
+Grap the env variables from the project settings.
+Refer to .env.example file for the needed keys.

 Secondly, run the Next.js development server: